developersu/ns-usbloader/README.md

 There you can select checkbox for files that will be sent to application (AW/GL). ~~Since Goldleaf v0.5 allow you only one file transmission per time, only one file is available for selection.~~

-Also you can use space to select/un-select files and 'delete' button for deleting.
+Also, you can use space to select/un-select files and 'delete' button for deleting.
 By right-mouse-click you can see context menu where you can delete one OR all items from the table.

 For Goldleaf v0.6.1 and NS-USBloader v0.6 (and higher) you will have to use 'Explore content' -> 'Remote PC (via USB)' You will see two drives HOME:/ and VIRT:/.
 First drive is pointing to your home directory.
 Second one is reflection of what you've added to table (first application tab).
 Also VIRT:/ drive have limited functionality in comparison to HOME:/.
 E.g. you can't write files to this drive since it's not a drive.
 But don't worry, it won't make any impact on Goldleaf or your NS if you try.